 5. “Well Being: The Five Essential Elements” –

 Co-written by #1 New York Times bestselling author Tom Rath, this book takes ‘five universal, interconnected elements that shape our lives: Career Wellbeing, Social Wellbeing, Financial Wellbeing, Physical Wellbeing, and Community Wellbeing.”
 If you want to give yourself a personal MOT over a weekend or holiday period, then this is another book to add to your list.

 In those dark times, when the pressures of the role seem insurmountable, this book will remind you that you are not alone!
-Harris’ book is an honest account of what it really means to be a school leader today, ‘exploring the personal, social and emotional challenges of school leadership.’
-If you are seeking to develop your own emotional resilience this book will provide you with a few tools to help you bounce back that much higher when the inevitable challenges of school leadership come your way.
+Harris’ book is an honest account of what it really means to be a School Leader today, ‘exploring the personal, social and emotional challenges of School Leadership.’

 “Staying A Head – Stress Management Secrets of Successful School Leaders” by Viv Grant